NicholasLYang/uptointerpretation/content/posts/a-mere-mortals-guide-to-webassembly.md

 The types in WebAssembly are very simple, just 32 and 64 bit integers, along with 32 and 64 bit floats.
-WebAssembly uses 32 bit indexing (as of June 2021) for memory and most other things.
+WebAssembly uses 32 bit indexing (as of September 2021) for memory and most other things.

 # Encoding